taylordreyer/taylordreyer/README.md

 ![name gif](https://github.com/taylordreyer/taylordreyer/assets/125617552/955645dc-125b-4a56-9cc5-956799f55152)

 ## 👋 Hi!
-I'm Taylor, a student at the University of Central Florida! 🏫
+I'm Taylor, a student at UCF! 🏫

 - 💻 Passionate about coding, music, living an active lifestyle, and learning new skills. 🎧
 - 🚀 Committed to a path of continuous improvement. 📈